top of page

 The ultimate decision on what is the best area to stay in Tokyo will always depend on your personal preferences and what you expect from your time in this amazing city.
 The only important thing to have in mind when choosing your Tokyo abode, is to consider the proximity to public transportation, to ensure a seamless experience around Tokyo.
 That being said, here you have some of the best places to stay in Tokyo in our opinion:

-Shizutetsu Hotel Prezio Tokyo Tamachi.jpeg
+Shizutetsu Hotel Prezio Tokyo Tamachi best budget hotel in Tokio

 When To Visit Tokyo